chunwei-07/personal-financial-tracker/README.md

 # Personal Financial Tracker

 A full-stack, self-hosted web application designed for simple and private personal finance tracking.
-This application allows you to manage transactions across multiple accounts, track account balances, monitor your net worth, automate recurring entries, and budget your spending, all while keeping your data securely on your local machine.
+This application allows you to manage transactions across multiple accounts, track account balances, monitor your net worth, automate recurring entries, budget your spending, and export your data, all while keeping your data securely on your local machine.

 ## ✨ Features

+This app includes a full suite of features for comprehensive financial management:

 *   **Secure & Private:** All financial data is stored in a local SQLite database file.
 No data is ever sent over the internet.
 *   **Transaction Management:** Full CRUD (Create, Read, Update, Delete) functionality for all your transactions (Expenses, Income, and Transfers).